Franchising

 Franchising work examples

-- Drafting UK franchise agreement for a Canadian based educational franchise who are about to start franchising in the UK.
-We are also registering the UK trademarks.
+- Drafting a UK franchise agreement for a Canadian educational franchise commencing franchising in the UK.
+We advised on and registered the franchisor’s UK trademarks.
 Client had an established franchise brand in Canada and other countries but needed assistance from a UK lawyer to bring the franchise to the UK.
-We adapted their existing agreement for the UK, registered their trademarks and put them in touch with the UK franchising industry/BFA.
+We adapted their existing franchise agreement for the UK market.

 - Drafting a pilot franchise agreement (i.e. test agreement) for a UK programme focused on talent returning to jobs in STEM for a franchisee in Australia.

-- Drafted franchise agreement for a high end car valeting business.
-Issue: needed assistance with drafting their franchise agreement with bespoke details of their particular business model.
+- Drafted a franchise agreement for a high end car valeting business.
+Their franchise agreement required very detailed bespoke wording for their particular business model.

-- Recommended lawyer for Toni & Guy franchisees and have worked for them for over 10 years.
-Franchise purchases, renewals and associated property work for the hair salons.
-Issue as for many franchisors was to find lawyers for their franchisees with specialist franchising knowledge (not just their high street lawyer who did their conveyancing) so that the process was more streamlined and efficient for both parties.
-As we have extensive experience of the T&G franchise documents we can provide our legal review service on a cost effective basis and move the deal to completion quickly.
+- We have advised Toni & Guy franchisees on new franchises, franchise purchases and renewals for over 10 years.
+We have extensive experience of the T&G franchise documents so can provide our legal review service on a cost effective basis and move the deal to completion quickly.

 - Purchase of Bluebird Care franchise from an existing franchisee.
 Franchise re-sale, acting for the purchaser.